ArchipelagoMW/Archipelago/docs/contributing.md

 # Contributing
 Contributions are welcome.
-We have a few requests for new contributors:
+We have a few asks of contributors, whether they be for core, webhost, or new game contributions:

 * **Follow styling guidelines.**
   Please take a look at the [code style documentation](/docs/style.md)